plusworx/gmindocs/managing_chromeos_devices.md

 ## batch-update chromeos-devices

 The batch-update chromeos-devices command allows you to update information for multiple Google Workspace managed ChromeOS devices.
+If an error is encountered, it is logged, displayed to the console if the –silent flag is not used and processing continues to the next record.

 **Command aliases**:<br />
 bupdate, bupd<br />